 Templates are a big deal.
 Your template can determine whether you make or lose money with BIM.
 A strong template can make you efficient.
 A poor template can win you a gold medal for Wheel Reinvention.
 I’m not being hyperbolic.
 To succeed at BIM, you need a strong template.
 Without that, all the other time, money, and effort you throw at BIM will be severely handicapped.

 I get a lot of questions about templates.
 Everything from people looking for advice in developing their own to people just wanting to have someone else make one for them.
-One route to getting a functional template is to buy a pre-made template, and then tweak it to meet your company’s needs.
-Eric Bobrow has the most well known ArchiCAD template out there: the Master Template.
+One route to getting a functional template is to buy a pre-made template, and then tweak it to meet your company’s needs (here’s a list of templates to start from).
 Letting someone else do the heavy lifting with template creation isn’t a bad idea.
 But in the long run you need to have a deep ownership of your company standards.
 So whether you’re tweaking a template you bought or starting from scratch, there’s no escaping templates.

 ArchiCAD Template Basics: View Map and Layout Book